With Waters Rising And Its Population Falling, What Is Venice's Future?

 Two weeks after the floods, St. Mark's Square resonates with a cacophony of languages — Spanish, Chinese and Russian.
 Awestruck visitors shriek and marvel as they take selfies in what Napoleon described as Europe's drawing room.

-But across the lagoon, Venetians are taking stock of the damage caused by a wave of exceptionally high tides — known as "acqua alta" or high water.
+But across the lagoon, Venetians are taking stock of the damage caused by a wave of exceptionally high tides known as "acqua alta" — high water.

 Pellestrina is home mostly to fishermen.
 For centuries, this 7 1/2-mile-long barrier island protected the Venetian lagoon from the Adriatic Sea.
 But on Nov.
-12, a near-record high tide of more than six feet, combined with strong winds, made for a perfect storm and washed over Pellestrina's high embankments, flooding the island for a full day.
+12, a near-record high tide of more than 6 feet, combined with strong winds, made for a perfect storm and washed over Pellestrina's high embankments, flooding the island for a full day.
 Nearly everything on ground floors was destroyed.

 Along the waterfront, trash collectors load now-useless refrigerators and washing machines onto trucks.